 Tony Peng is a Senior Patent Counsel at Genentech Inc., a member of the Roche group and one of the largest biotech companies in the world.
 Prior to joining Genentech, Tony was a Senior Patent Counsel at GSK, one of the largest pharmaceutical companies in the world.
 He has over eighteen years of drug industry experience and over twelve years of experience as a patent practitioner.
 His practice focuses on IP strategy creation, IP licensing, diligence, contracting drafting/negotiation, patent drafting, prosecution, client counseling, portfolio management, patent litigation support, FDA regulations and product life cycle management.
 He is the lead patent attorney for several marketed products.
 He was the lead IP attorney for many BD deals and negotiated the IP provisions in several executed in-licensing and out-licensing agreements.
 Tony has been a registered attorney in Pennsylvania since 2008 and is admitted to the State Bar of California as an in-house counsel.
 Tony holds two Masters Degrees in Chemistry and Computer Sciences respectively.
 He earned his J.D. degree from Temple University.

-Linda Wu is a Intellectual Property Counsel at Natera.
-Prior to joining Natera, Linda was an associate with Foley & Lardner, focusing on IP counseling for pharmaceutical and biotech companies.
-Linda has experience in a wide range of intellectual property law, including patent prosecution, litigation, inter partes review (IPR), interference, due diligence, freedom to operate, infringement, invalidity, patentability evaluations, technology transfer, and license agreements.
-Prior to her law career, Linda was a Post-Doctoral Fellow at Stanford University and a Scientist at Medarex (now Bristol-Myers Squibb).
-Linda contributed to multiple IND filings with FDA.
-Linda earned her Ph.D. in Immunology and Molecular/Cellular Biology from University of Toronto – Canada.
-Linda’s work has been published in peer-reviewed journals, including a first author paper in Nature Immunology.
-Linda earned her J.D. from Santa Clara University.
+Linda Wu is an Intellectual Property Attorney with more than 12+ years of experience at top law firms and corporations.
+Dr. Wu was the President of CALOBA from 2017-2018 and currently a board member of CALOBA.
+Dr. Wu is a Senior Patent Counsel at Roche/Genentech.
+Prior to joining Genentech, Dr. Wu was a Senior IP Counsel at Natera and an Associate Attorney with Foley & Lardner, focusing on IP counseling for pharmaceutical and biotech companies.
+Dr. Wu has experience in a wide range of intellectual property law, including patent prosecution, litigation, inter partes review (IPR), interference, due diligence, freedom to operate, infringement, invalidity, patentability evaluations, technology transfer, and license agreements.
+Prior to her law career, Dr. Wu was a Postdoctoral Fellow at Stanford University and a Scientist at Medarex (now Bristol-Myers Squibb).
+Dr. Wu contributed to multiple IND filings with FDA.
+She earned her Ph.D. in Immunology and Molecular/Cellular Biology from University of Toronto – Canada.
+Her work has been published in peer-reviewed journals, including a first author paper in Nature Immunology.
+Dr. Wu earned her J.D. from Santa Clara University.

 Hui (Harry) Wang is a partner of Nicholson De Vos Webster & Elliott LLP, a patent boutique law firm in the Silicon Valley.
 His practice focuses on patent-related services including preparation and prosecution of domestic and foreign patent applications as well as support for patent litigation and IP transactions.
 He has worked with international technology companies such as Intel, DJI, and Ericsson, and a number of startups.
 Before practicing law, Harry managed engineering teams over the U.S., China, and India for ten years.
 Link to Harry's personal interview (Chinese).